-Once you are feeling well, small amounts of gluten-free grains, such as millet, buckwheat, teff, quinoa, and brown or wild rice can be included in the diet based upon tolerance.
+Once you are feeling well, gluten-free grains, such as millet, buckwheat, teff, quinoa, and brown or wild rice can be included in the diet based upon tolerance.
 Make sure you accurately test and keep track of how these foods make you feel.
-I strongly believe in the saying that one man’s cure is another man’s poison.
+I strongly believe in the saying that one person’s cure is another person’s poison.
 So something that may be nourishing and delicious for your sister, neighbour, or friend, could cause horrible digestive upset or other issues for you.
 As always pay attention to the signals your body sends you.

-Following a real foods diet plan is one of the best ways to help bring your body back into balance by taking away the toxins, chemicals, and foods that are making you sick and giving your body the nutrients it needs to thrive.
+Following a whole foods diet can be a great foundational change you can make to help bring your body back into balance by taking away the toxins, chemicals, and foods that are making you sick and giving your body the nutrients it needs to thrive.
 Hopefully this little intro guide has given you some ideas on where to start on this food journey.
 This will always be based upon your current diet.
 If you’re already gluten-free, but still eating refined vegetable oils, you’ll want to start by swapping out oils for example.